 Cambodia Trip Guide

 Hi!
-We are Michelle and Aiyana, the founders of Imagine Goods, Sustainable Supply Co., and we’re two ordinary women seeing extraordinary things.
-We partner with vulnerable and marginalized people around the world to make products that, in many cases, give them the first fair wages they've ever received.
-But you might call us accidental entrepreneurs, because we never really intended to start a business.
-We have worked as a non-profit in Cambodia since 2006, raising funds for organizations that worked with survivors of human trafficking, and bringing small teams on educational trips that we called “exposure trips”.
+I’m Aiyana, one of the co-founders of Imagine Goods, Sustainable Supply Co., and just an ordinary woman seeing extraordinary things.
+Imagine Goods partners with vulnerable and marginalized people around the world to make products that, in many cases, give them the first fair wages they've ever received.
+Really, I’m pretty much an accidental entrepreneur, because I never really intended to start a business.
+We had been working as a non-profit in Cambodia since 2006, raising funds for organizations that worked with survivors of human trafficking, and bringing small teams on educational trips that we called “exposure trips”.
 We wanted to effect change by supporting locals who knew the issues, as well as by educating people from our home country on how justice issues connect our lives with people in the developing world.
 Over the years, we came to the realization the most empowering project we saw for survivors was one which created jobs.
 By giving people the opportunity to work, we give them hope; by empowering survivors of trafficking with employment, we give them the power to change their own lives.
-So we closed the non-profit and started a business, but we continued taking people along with us, because we still believe that being able to see first-hand how our lives are entwined with people on the other side of the world is a powerful tool for connection and change.
+So we closed the non-profit and started a business, but we continued taking people along with us because we still believe that being able to see first-hand how our lives are entwined with people on the other side of the world is a powerful tool for connection and change.
 These days I run Imagine Goods with Michelle, my co-founder, and I also work full-time as an administrative assistant at a local college.
 My days are full, and I wouldn’t have it any other way.

 JOIN OUR TEAM